ravenoak/ravenoak/RESUME.md

 * Holding an FCC HA (Amateur) General License: KG7RTB

 # Professional Experience
-## October 2022 - January 2024 :: CircleCI :: Sr. Security Engineer
+## October 2022 - February 2024 :: CircleCI :: Sr. Security Engineer
-Lead effort to transform the team from a primarily service desk style team, freeing up time to focus on investigating events.
-Used Terraform to migrate resources to a IaC paradigm.
-Provided Terraform expertise to the team.
-Created and continuously improved a self-serve process of AWS permissions granting.
-Utilized Lacework for monitoring and investigating events.
-Integrated various systems into a 3rd party MDR that also provided Tier 1 SOC capabilities.
+* Security Operations – Performed on- and offboarding for security-sensitive critical applications.
+Investigated security events attained via various monitoring systems.
+* Incident Commander – Led incident response with guidance to engineers during a security incident, recording of details, and compiling data in an Incident Report.
+* Job Migration – Identified areas of opportunity to relieve pressure of the Security Operations team with migration of some job duties to IT by documenting processes and training senior IT personnel to offboard procedures.
+Required identification of “low-hanging fruit” that provided the greatest impact with least amount of complexity during the transfer.
+* Security Advisor – Mentored and provided ad-hoc security advice to engineers as needed.
+* Compliance – Collaborated with the Compliance Team to facilitate audits performed by external entities and supported teams in any security issues submitted by the external entities or customers.
+* Maintenance – Ensured monitoring and maintenance or finetuning of software to improve signal-to-noise ratio.
+* Major Projects – See highlights for Infrastructure, Self-Serve Processes, and 3rd Party MDR projects.

 ## May 2019 - October 2021 :: New Relic, Inc :: Sr. Software Engineer
-Designed and maintained systems in Golang for automating on/offboarding to production and 3rd party resources.
-Updated and modified an in-house Kubernetes Controller that synchronized secrets between HashiCorp Vault and Kubernetes Secrets.
-Developed tools and solutions to migrate fragile and deprecated software for systems that facilitated engineer and machine authentication and service secrets.
+* On/Off Boarding System – Enhanced the functionality and introduced Terraform code to provide self-service access and permissions granting to third-party resources.
+Migrated later to a simpler version that performed the ETL functionality while supporting more programming-like behavior.
+* HashiCorp Vault – Researched opportunities to provide native support of secrets stored in HashiCorp Vault and updated the cluster to improve operational readiness and visibility in monitoring and alerting systems.
+This required no downtime as the rest of the company relied on Vault serving up secrets for the internal services.

 ## December 2017 - January 2019 :: (Urban) Airship :: Sr. Operations Engineer
-Developed and maintained a set of Google Deployment Manager templates for product engineers to consume, acted as automation and SRE evangelist and provided best practices for service design and deployment.
-Maintained monitoring and log capture systems.
-Worked on cost analysis projects to characterize and provide cloud usage data.
+* Deployment Manager – Automation and SRE Evangelist for design of templates and to provide best practices service design and deployment for product engineers.
+* Systems Log – Maintained and monitored the log capture systems.
+* Cost Analysis – Assisted with projects providing cost analysis for cloud usage data.

 ## October 2017 - December 2017 :: Intel via Maven Companies :: Validation Engineer IV
-Performed defect validation on a variety of hardware platforms and operating systems using Intel networking cards and modules.
-Needed to be able to configure test infrastructure, including blade chassis, 10/25/40/100G switches.
-Worked with multiple hypervisors to test guest network drivers, including SR-IOV virtual functions.
+* Defect Validation – Utilized Intel networking cards and modules for defect validation of hardware platforms and operating systems, requiring ability to configure test infrastructure for blade chassis and 10/25/40/100G switches.
+* Testing – Tested guest-network drivers and SR-IOV virtual functions using multiple hypervisors.

 ## June 2013 - July 2017 :: Amazon Web Services; Amazon.com, Inc. :: Systems Engineer
-Worked on a team of 100+ engineers in DynamoDB and an internal service team of less than 10, provided automation and systems engineering expertise for both teams.
-Built multi-million dollar clusters, analyzed existing sets of software and automation systems to provide service gap analysis and document existing processes.
-Headed operations on a small team of software developers to provide an internal, top-tier service that provides distributed locks and metadata to all other services.
+* Systems Engineering – Member of a team of 100+ engineers in DynamoDB, along with an internal service team of ~ ten providing automation and systems engineering.
+* Clusters – Built multi-million-dollar clusters providing analysis of existing sets of software and automation systems for service gap analysis and documentation of existing processes.
+* Operational Team – Leader of a small team of software developers providing top-tier internal service that distributed locks and metadata to all other services.

 ## August 2012 - June 2013 :: Big Fish Games :: Sr. Linux System Administrator
-Part of an all Senior level team that focuses on Business and Infrastructure Projects while maintaining several hundred linux servers.
-Help maintain a CFengine2 environment.
-Leverage multiple Xen environments in production and development environments.
-Deployed and maintained environments for 3rd party developers and server side components for games.
+* Senior Project Team – Member of team focused on Business and Infrastructure projects along with maintenance of several hundred Linux servers.
+Maintenance – Maintained a CFengine2 environment with leveraging of multiple Xen environments in development and production environments.
+* 3rd Party Developers – Managed deployment and maintenance of environments for 3rd party developers and server-side components for games.

 ## March 2012 - August 2012 :: Intel via E-Tech Resources :: Hardware/Software Test Engineer
 Performed driver and software validation in ESX 5.1 and KVM virtualized environments with a focus on SR-IOV and VMDQ in 10Gb/s LAN adapters.
 Responsible for own testing environment: maintain and configure dedicated testing servers and LAN equipment